 By Peter Hobson

-However, bankers and traders said the removal of Russian producers from the LBMA‘s ‘good delivery’ list would have little impact on the market and that Russian metal would still find buyers in places such as China and the Middle East.
+Bankers and traders have said the removal of Russian refiners would have little impact on the market and Russian metal would still find buyers in places such as China and the Middle East.

-LBMA rules state that refineries it accredits “are to comply with all relevant economic/trade sanctions lists.”
+Gold and silver bars produced by the refineries while they were accredited remain valid to trade, according to LBMA rules, which state that refineries “are to comply with all relevant economic/trade sanctions lists.”

-The six Russian refineries on the LBMA‘s good delivery list for gold are JSC Krastsvetmet, JSC Novosibirsk Refinery, JSC Uralelectromed, Moscow Special Alloys Processing Plant, Prioksky Plant of Non-Ferrous Metals and Shyolkovsky Factory of Secondary Precious Metals.
+The six refineries suspended by the LBMA are JSC Krastsvetmet, JSC Novosibirsk Refinery, JSC Uralelectromed, Moscow Special Alloys Processing Plant, Prioksky Plant of Non-Ferrous Metals and Shyolkovsky Factory of Secondary Precious Metals.